Public Health Research

 Education, Work, and Health

-Interprofessional teaching and cross-professional cooperation in practice situations are closely linked.
-The focus of our research efforts in this topic area is, on the one hand, on delivering interprofessional competence to students, practitioners, and teachers, both at school/university and at work.
-On the other hand, we study the impact of interprofessional education and collaboration of the health professions on the health care system.
-In doing so, we are guided by the discussion paper "Guidance on Global Interprofessional Education and Collaborative Practice Research."
+Interprofessional teaching and practical interdisciplinary collaboration are inseparable: on the one hand, our research efforts in this area focus on the targeted acquisition of skills by students, practitioners and teachers, both in schools/universities and in practical training.
+On the other hand, we examine the effects of interprofessional education and collaboration among health professions on the healthcare system.
+Our work is guided by the discussion paper «Guidance on Global Interprofessional Education and Collaborative Practice Research».

 Projects and Publications